-We can also establish best practices by triangulating reasonable standards from other global regulatory bodies.
+Additionally, we can establish best practices by triangulating reasonable standards from other global regulatory bodies.
 For instance, guidance is available regarding what should be done for monitoring the background support areas from the Japan Aseptic Processing Guidance, which states:

 “Classes C and D airborne microbial monitoring should be performed twice per week, and airborne particles once per month.”

 The frequency recommendation for monthly monitoring of aseptic areas also aligns with the PDA TR13 (2001 – since revised) Fundamentals of an Environmental Monitoring Program, which also suggested that:

 “Grade D areas be monitored for total particles on a monthly basis.”